 Traditional topics covered include: subtle and gross energies of the body, outer and inner elements and their effects on our health, traditional Tibetan diagnostic and therapeutic principles and methods, and the Tibetan perspective on medical ethics.

 Tibetan medicine says that there are numberless treatment methods to solve the problems of the body and the mind.
-Even without medicine it is possible to heal disorders by means of techniques and skillful methods like various therapies.
-These simple therapies are effective to balance the body-mind energies and to retain its proper functions.
+Even without medicine it is possible to heal disorders by means of techniques and skillful methods like various external therapies.
 This module focuses on the therapeutic approach of mild therapies and demonstrates some simple methods which students can apply on themselves and on others easily and effectively.
-Furthermore, students will learn about the substances used in Tibetan medicine, including herbs and minerals.

 Today effective teaching methods are considered very important in order to deliver the message to the audience.
 In this module students will learn about the amazing allegorical trees which were used one thousand years ago as a teaching method to clarify the subject matters on hand, by referring to the trees’ roots, stems, branches and leaves.
 While drawing or making up these trees students will remember and reflect all the major topics of TTM related to the body, the disorders, diagnostic methods and therapies.

 In TTM the imbalanced state of the body’s energies is understood through simple diagnostic methods like an individual’s pulse and urine characteristics.
 These diagnostic methods of pulse reading and urine analysis are some of the unique features of Tibetan medicine and form a complete body of knowledge with profound explanations.
 In this module students will also learn about some drastic therapies, like treating disorders through fire etc.